 In the example below, you’ll see how each objective on the checklist corresponds to a particular video bookmark.
 Once clicked, it automatically jumps ahead to the segment of the video you want to watch next:

 |1||Learn Tip #1: Ideas have a shelf life...|

 |3||Learn Tip #3: Set aside creation & communication days|

 The easiest way to add video bookmarks on WordPress is by using a WordPress-specific plugin: AccessAlly Pro.

 Step 1: Add A Video Objective

-When installed, AccessAlly Pro features (check out the full list here) are available on any WordPress post or page.
+When installed, AccessAlly Pro features are available on any WordPress post or page.
 You’ll start out by adding an objective (which appears as one of the checklist items).

 With AccessAlly Pro, video bookmark objectives can be created for any video hosted on Vimeo, Wistia, or YouTube.

 Step 2: Define your video objectives